-Reports are collated, analysed and published currently each fortnight.
+Reports are collated, analysed and published currently every four weeks.
 Each report includes two summary tables.
 The delay between date of specimen collection and date of publication ranges from two weeks to several months.
 A commentary on the laboratory reports includes the observation of recent trends with accompanying graphical presentation.